The World Is A Disaster, But Everything Is Awesome!

 Everything is available for sale towards a More Awesome You.

 Don’t get me wrong.
 I like awesome as much as the next person.
-The danger is when we slip into the shadowy abyss of thinking that life should and must be awesome.
-Then we start to feel bad about ourselves when it isn’t.
-As well as resentful towards others who seem to be higher on the awesomeness scale.
-Why am I not as awesome as everyone else?
+It is good to enjoy our lives.
+The danger is when we slip into the shadowy abyss of believing that life should always be awesome.
+Then we feel bad about ourselves when it isn’t.
+And resentful towards others who seem to be higher on the awesomeness scale.
+We ask ourselves: “Why am I not as awesome as everyone else?”

 “May your life someday be as awesome as you pretend it is on Facebook / [insert your favorite social media].”